Skip to content

 Abstract

-Among the most prevalent subtypes of acute leukemia is acute myeloid leukemia (LAML).
+Acute myeloid leukemia (LAML) is among the most prevalent subtypes of acute leukemia.
 Consequently, it is essential to understand the molecular causes of LAML and find its predictive and diagnostic biomarkers.
-The aim of this study is to determine the molecular functions of fibroblast growth factor receptor 1(FGFR1) involved in LAML pathogenesis and its potential therapeutic effect for AML treatment.
+The aim of this study is to determine the molecular functions of fibroblast growth factor receptor 1(FGFR1) involved in LAML pathogenesis and its potential therapeutic effect for LAML treatment.

 Methods

 The molecular docking interaction of the Cytarabine with its target FGFR1 was examined.
 The Gene Expression Profiling Interactive Analysis, version 2 (GEPIA2), and UALCAN tools database were used to obtain the LAML gene expression datasets.
 Gene functional annotation was performed to investigate the DEGs' possible role.
-Using the Interactive Gene database retrieval tool (STRING) and a few chosen hub modules from the GeneMANIA database, the protein-protein interaction (PPI) network were constructed.
+Using the interactive gene database retrieval tool STRING and a few chosen hub modules from the GeneMANIA database, the gene-gene and protein-protein interaction (PPI) network were constructed.
 A survival analysis was performed on the effects of hub genes on the overall survival of LAML patients.

 Results